ma-ji/css/docs/final.md

 - Second Prize Group: $300
 - Third Prize Group: $100

-Depending on the University's operating procedures, final rewards may be distributed as cash or credits for students loan or course.
+Depending on the University's operating procedures, final rewards may be distributed as cash or credits for student loan or course.

 ### Evaluation Criteria